Comparative Biochemistry & Physiology (CBP) publishes papers in comparative, environmental and evolutionary physiology.

 - All tables (including title, description, footnotes

-- References in proper format (in text and in reference section
+- References in proper format (in text and in reference section For successful electronic submission, authors also have to have to hand:

 - cover letter (pdf or word-processing format) for upload or cut-and-paste